Does Testosterone Increase Penis Size?

 Does Testosterone Therapy Increase Penis Size?

 There is no scientific evidence that testosterone increase can result in penile growth after puberty or increase the size of a micropenis.
 Although Testosterone Replacement Therapy (TRT) does not create penis enlargement, it has many other coveted benefits.
 Men, especially, can benefit from counteracting a hormonal imbalance and getting their lives and sexual health back on track.
 The goal of Testosterone Replacement Therapy is to optimize your body’s natural hormone levels and to get you back to operating at your peak.
-This means more energy, better sleep, healthier weight, and better erections.
+This means more energy, better sleep, healthier weight, optimal penis blood flow, and better erections.

 Testosterone Replacement Therapy at LaSara Medical Group